Open Bible Data Home About News OET Key

 Parallel YAC 1:24

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Yac 1:24 ©

-OET (OET-RV) but goes away after having a look and then immediately forgets what they looked like.
+OET (OET-RV)but goes away after having a look and then immediately forgets what they looked like.

 OET-LVFor/Because he_observed himself and has_gone_away, and immediately he_forgot what_kind he_was.